towersvault/shinpokered/README.md

   - PP-up uses are disregarded when determining to use STRUGGLE if one or more moves are disabled
   - AI will not do actions during Rage or when recharging
   - Fixed wrong crit damage for lvl > 127
+  - Made adjustments to critical hit damage
+    - Damage factor is now 2*(2*level)/5 + 4 instead of 2*(2*level)/5 + 2 to simplify some algebra
+    - If non-crit damage would be >= crit damage, the regular modified stat values are applied instead

 - Move fixes
   - Transform-related fixes:
-      - Move slots cannot be rearranged when transformed (prevents acquiring glitch moves).
+      - Move slots cannot be rearranged when transformed (prevents acquiring glitch moves)
       - Transform will no longer copy the opponent's Transform move.
-It's swapped-out for Struggle
+It's swapped-out for Struggle.
       - Enemy DVs can no longer be manipulated by having it use transform multiple times
+	  - Fixed a conflict where transforming while disabled can leave the new moves disabled
+	  - Fixed transformed 'mons reseting their moves when learning a level-up move
+	  - Fixed a typo so now transformed 'mons retain their original palette
   - dire hit/focus energy now quadruples crit rate instead of quarters
   - sleep now normal-chance hits a pkmn recharging from hyperbeam, but has no effect if it's already status-effected
   - the fly/dig invulnerability bit is cleared when a pkmn hurts itself from confusion or is fully paralyzed
   - psywave damage is always min 1 be it an opponent or yourself (prevents desync)
+  - Fixed Psywave underflow/overflow with levels of 0, 1, and above 170
   - Substitute-related fixes:
     - all hp drain moves (including dream eater and leech seed) miss against substitute
     - substitute will not work if it would bring you to exactly 0 hp